 The number of these businesses is growing rapidly.
-There were 35,584 “nonemployer” firms—the government’s name for businesses that do not employ anyone other than the owners— that brought in $1 million to $2.49 million in annual revenue in 2015, according to the U.S. Census Bureau—up 33% from 2011.
-The number of entrepreneurs breaking into the mid- and high-six figures is climbing, too.
+There were 35,584 “nonemployer” firms—the government’s name for businesses that do not employ anyone other than the owners— that brought in $1 million to $2.49 million in annual revenue in 2015, according to the United States Census Bureau—up 33% from 2011.
+The number of entrepreneurs breaking into the mid- and high-six figures is climbing too.

 Many ultra-lean businesses stay small because the owners tie up their time on routine tasks that could be automated easily and inexpensively—instead of on high-value activities like fine-tuning their marketing strategy and spending time with their ideal clients.

-There are many free and low-cost services the will help you do this.
+There are many free and low-cost services that will help you do this.

-Using a program like unroll.me can help you reduce the number of newsletters cluttering up your inbox—by rolling them into a single daily digest or letting you unsubscribe by checking a box—so you don’t have to waste time deleting them.
+Using a program like unroll.me can help you reduce the number of newsletters cluttering up your inbox by rolling them into a single daily digest or letting you unsubscribe by checking a box so that you don’t have to waste time deleting them.
 Another time-saver is Maelstrom, which uses artificial intelligence algorithms to sort giant batches of email all at once or to help you mass unsubscribe.

 Try sharing your availability with clients and colleagues by sending them a link on a service such as ScheduleOnce or Calendly, rather than emailing back and forth.
-For entrepreneurs who schedule a lot of appointments, this can save two to three hours a week.
+For entrepreneurs who schedule numerous appointments, this can save 2 to 3 hours a week.

-If you haven’t already connected your business bank account and business credit card transactions to your QuickBooks, FreshBooks or other accounting software, schedule an hour this week to get set up.
-While you still have to review the transactions, you can easily save an hour or two a week over manually entering them.
+If you haven’t already connected your business bank account and business credit card transactions to your QuickBooks, FreshBooks, or other accounting software, schedule an hour this week to get set up.
+While you still have to review the transactions, you can save an hour or two a week over entering them manually.

 Make it easier to deduct your mileage on your taxes by using an inexpensive app such as Everlance or MileIQ on your mobile phone to track it.
-Constantly pausing to write down your mileage and manually add it up wastes time.
-If you drive a lot for work, this can easily save you an hour a week.
+Pausing to write down your mileage constantly and adding it up manually wastes time.
+If you drive often for work, this can save you an hour or more per week.

-Many owners of solo businesses and partnerships are do-it-yourselfers but if you want to grow your business, you need to offload tasks that others can do so you can focus on the big picture work that really grows your revenue.
+Many owners of solo businesses and partnerships are do-it-yourselfers, but if you want to grow your business, you need to offload tasks that others can do so you can focus on the big picture work that grows your revenue.

 Farming out back-office tasks to a specialized service in your industry can also free you to devote yourself to high-value tasks.

-Similarly, Chris Cadigan broke the million-dollar mark at his shipping business Unishippers of Nassau County South in Oyster Bay, New York, in part because he outsourced billing, collections and customer service to a virtual management firm in Melbourne, Fla., so he could devote his time to growing the business.
+Similarly, Chris Cadigan broke the $1 million mark at his shipping business Unishippers of Nassau County South in Oyster Bay, New York, in part because he outsourced billing, collections and customer service to a virtual management firm in Melbourne, Florida, so he could devote his time to growing the business.

-In ecommerce businesses, many one-person businesses and partnerships are able to scale their revenue quickly by outsourcing fulfillment.
-For instance, many Amazon sellers use Fulfillment by Amazon.
+In ecommerce businesses, many one-person businesses and partnerships can scale their revenue quickly by outsourcing fulfillment.
+For instance, many Amazon sellers use Fulfillment by Amazon (FBA).

 For others, Facebook marketing is key.
-It was an essential tool for Justin Goff, an entrepreneur in the book who built two million-dollar, ultra-lean businesses—an ebook venture focused on helping people lose weight (with help from his personal trainer) and a supplements business.
+It was an essential tool for Justin Goff, an entrepreneur in the book who built $2 million, ultra-lean businesses—an e-book venture focused on helping people lose weight with help from his personal trainer and a supplements business.

-No matter how great your product or service, you’ll only be able to scale revenue to one million dollars if potential customers know you’re in business—so it’s essential to spread the word.
+No matter how great your product or service, you’ll only be able to scale revenue to $1 million if potential customers know you’re in business, so it’s essential to spread the word.